ethz-asl/analog_gauge_reader/evaluation/README.md

 ## Full evaluation

 First label your data set with `label-studio` <https://labelstud.io/>.
 For this you have to create 3 different projects, one for key points, one for bounding boxes and one for segmentation.
 For segmentation choose labels with polygons.
-The name of the labels is important and can be found in the reference examples provided.
+The name of the labels is important and should correspond to the following:

+For the bounding boxes:
+- Gauge
+- OCR Numbers
+- OCR Unit

+For the key points:
+- Middle Notch
+- Start Notch
+- End Notch

+For the segmentation:
+- Needle

 When exporting these with label-studio you get 3 json files, one for each project.
 Provide these when running the full_evaluation script.